baharmon/lectures/content/point-cloud-aesthetics/_index.md

 # Indexicality
 **Indices** are physically and causally connected to what they represent
 {{< note >}}
 In Peirce's semiotics an index is a sign that is physically or causally connected to what it represents.
-Indices "show something about things, on account of their being physically connected with them".
 As its physical imprint, a footprint is an index for a foot.
 Smoke is an index for a fire; if you see smoke, then you know that it has been caused by a fire.
 A photograph, as a record of light captured on photographic film or a digital image sensor, is an index that is both physically and causally connected by rays of light to the scene that it represents.
-Indices are a trace of the real.
-As a trace, indices have an inherent authenticity, a claim to truth.
 Point clouds are indexical because they are physically and causally connected by pulses of light to what they represent.
-Point clouds' indexicality, their truth claim, seems so authoritative as to be hyperreal, displacing reality – they are used as definitive records, as evidence, as substitutes for things lost, and to fabricate replicas.
 {{< /note >}}

 ---